ronanru/unopack/README.md

 # UnoPack

-This is the source code of UnoPack, the minecraft modpack generator.
+This is the source code of UnoPack, a minecraft modpack generator.

 # Packages